Goetz ’90 brings ‘The Remedy’ to campus

 Goetz holds two master’s degrees, one in public health from the University of California, Berkeley, and one in American literature from the University of Virginia.

-Tags: Conan Doyle Sherlock Holmes Thomas Goetz tuberculosis
+Tags: Biology Conan Doyle English Healthcare Medicine Sherlock Holmes Thomas Goetz tuberculosis

 Leave a Reply